NathanFortyTwo/csc5002-middleware/readme.md

 This shell script performs a call to the integration tests scripts of each microservice, and then of the client applications.

 - The `run_scenario_w_mapviewer.sh` shell script is for running the demonstration.

+- The `run_scenario_visitonly_w_mapviewer.sh` shell script is used for running the demonstration with only the visit emulation microservice: the tourist moves on the map.
+This shell script is for validating the visit emulation microservice before integration with the other microservices.
+In particular, it is a copy of `run_scenario_w_mapviewer.sh` with lots of commands that are put in comments.

 - The `vlibtour-applications` sub-directory contains the two client application modules.
 Please refer to the document describing the software architecture of the demonstrator: